A 60-Year-Old Building. A Multi-Year Transformation. A Community Brought Into the Story.

 The impact on morale was immediate.
 As a CHA engineer stated on camera, "There's a very noticeable joy and happiness when you see kids using a space that was renovated."

-Note: Milestone 2 is currently in production.
+Note: Milestone 3 is currently in development.
 More chapters coming soon.

 Project Gallery